 Giovani dos Santos

 Dos Santos joined the Galaxy in 2015 after experiences in Spain and England.
 He is a crafty attacking player known for his technique, playmaking abilities and quickness, and can play anywhere across the attacking line.
-He'll be a crucial piece as the Galaxy look to change course from their misfortunes last season.
+A healthy dos Santos be a crucial piece as the Galaxy look to return to the MLS Cup playoffs in 2019.

 OUTSIDE MLS: Dos Santos enjoyed an up-and-down career in Europe before joining the Galaxy.
 He struggled to establish himself in Barcelona's first team after coming up through the academy and was sold to Tottenham after one senior season (2007-2008) with the Blaugrana.
 He had a similarly tough time at Spurs, making just 33 appearances in all competitions and being loaned out three times in his four-year spell at the club.
 He finally found some purchase in Spain, enjoying strong stints with Mallorca and Villarreal, before moving to LA.
 Dos Santos comes from a soccer family.
 His father, Brazilian player Zizinho, starred in Mexico during the 1980s and his brother, Jonathan, is a professional player and has been Giovani's teammate with Barcelona, Villarreal and Mexico.
 His elder half-brother, Eder dos Santos, was on the books at Club América but never played for the first team.